 Well, as you can see, it’s been numerous weeks now and he’s just a headful of hardened seeds AND MOLD.

-I changed his name to Bob Ross, but in my head, I call him Bob Mo(u)ld because I’m not sure anyone at work would get that reference and I don’t feel like explaining things anymore.
+I changed his name to Bob Moss, but in my head, I call him Bob Mo(u)ld because I’m not sure anyone at work would get that reference and I don’t feel like explaining things anymore.

 If anyone out there reading this has experience in cultivating a healthy Chia pet, please send me your secrets, tips, advice, plant-prayers.
 OR DON’T SEND ME ANYTHING I DON’T CARE I’M IN A BAD MOOD!